ioccc-src/winner/1998/README.md

 Lowe](https://www.ioccc.org/authors.html#J_David_Lowe) won twice this year as well.

-As we stated in the [guidelines](guidelines.txt), the names of the winners are as much news to us as they are to you because we keep authorship separate from rest of the entry.
+As we stated in the [guidelines](guidelines.txt), the authors of the winning entries are as much news to us as they are to you because we keep authorship separate from rest of the entry.
 Some people have it, we guess!